 Virtual training sessions

 The Coronavirus outbreak has caused organisations, understandably, to be reluctant to arrange face-to-face training sessions for the time being.
-As an alternative, therefore, we can offer two different types of training which participants can access remotely.
+As an alternative, therefore, we can offer three different types of training which participants can access remotely.

 - Virtual training sessions